Archive for November, 2008

 The Myth of Spiritual Covering (Part 1)

-"Spiritual covering" as theorized by the Discipleship theosophy is an absolute MYTH.
-No semblance of the Shepherding teaching version of "spiritual covering" exists anywhere within the pages of Scripture.
-"Spiritual covering," in the vein it is presented by proponents and propagators of these hyper-authoritarian teachings, is an outright deception!
-It is a complete fabrication concocted by the originators of these fallacious doctrines as a supposed pretext for facilitation of entirely self-aggrandizing objectives of subjugation, domination, and control. (more...)
+“Spiritual covering” as theorized by the false teaching that emerged and was widely disseminated during the Shepherding Movement is an absolute MYTH.
+No semblance of that version of “spiritual covering” exists anywhere within the pages of Scripture.
+“Spiritual covering,” in the way it is presented by proponents of these hyper-authoritarian teachings, is an outright deception!
+It is a complete fabrication concocted by the originators of these fallacious doctrines as a supposed pretext for facilitation of entirely self-aggrandizing objectives of subjugation, domination, and control.

 The Signs of Spiritual Abuse